Atlanta Heavy Equipment Accident Lawyer

 We also will file a workers’ compensation claim and/or personal injury lawsuit as soon as possible on your behalf.

-Call Our Atlanta Heavy Equipment Accident Lawyers Today
+Call Our Atlanta Workers’ Compensation Law Firm Today

 Your health and recovery are what matter most.
-That is why, at Hasner Law, we offer our work on a contingency basis.
+That is why, at Hasner Law PC, we offer our work on a contingency basis.
 That means you pay us nothing upfront; you only pay us when we recover compensation benefits for you.